 - 1. To the best of my knowledge all information contained in this application is accurate - 2.
-I am a current undergraduate student or current graduate student at one of the following universities: - Universidad Ana G. Méndez, Recinto de Gurabo - Universidad de Puerto Rico Mayagüez - University of New Mexico Albuquerque - University of Texas at El Paso Current faculty members are invited to apply to the CHRES Faculty Research Program opportunity. - 3.
+I am a current faculty member employed by one of the following universities: - o Universidad Ana G. Méndez, Recinto de Gurabo - o Universidad de Puerto Rico Mayagüez - o University of New Mexico Albuquerque - o University of Texas at El Paso Current students are invited apply to the CHRES Professional

+Internship Program opportunity.

 I understand that any falsification will render me ineligible for participation and, if found after participation has begun, may require me to reimburse any funds received